hikarin/aquario/README.md

 == Features of Aquario
 * Lisp-1
-* Multiple and Selectable Garbage Collectors
+* Multiple and Selectable Garbage Collectors (so far, Cheney's copying collector and simple Mark Compact collector)
-* Support for Implementing GC Algorithms(ex. root scan, object traverse, and some simple Garbage Collector such as Cheney's Copying collector)
+* Supports for Implementing GC Algorithms (ex. root scan, object traverse, and write barriers)

 == How to run Aquario